Aims & Scope

 Articles submitted to TLCSD may also reflect current trends in the format of SoTL work, including original research, quantitative or qualitative in nature, reflective essays and case studies, both grounded in the literature.
 Recognizing the diverse experiences and perspectives of our readers and contributors, TLCSD strives to foster evidence-based educational practices that build capacity for all potential educators and students.
 We welcome inquiries to the Editor regarding the potential for unique and novel work that is related to the content of the journal.
 We invite manuscripts which also fall within the umbrella of evidence-based education in CSD, including:

-• Pilot Studies: Pilot studies represent emerging and developing research on teaching and learning.
-Submissions in this category should include an explanation of early results from the investigation and should give provide explanations for any limitations in the study as well as report on plans for next steps for the future.
+- Pilot SoTL Studies: Pilot studies represent emerging and developing research on teaching and learning.
+Submissions in this category should include an explanation of early results from the investigation and should provide explanations for any limitations in the study as well as report on plans for next steps for the future.

-• Student Voices: Student voices articles include original research, reflections on the SoTL research process, reflections on student experiences with evidence-based learning, or the reporting of pilot data.
-This type of manuscript is reserved for articles that feature a student as the first author/director of the submitted paper.
+- Student Voices: Student Voices manuscripts include original research, reflections on the SoTL research process, reflections on student experiences with evidence-based learning, or the reporting of pilot data.
+This type of manuscript is reserved for articles that feature a student as the first author of the submitted paper with the expectation that faculty mentor(s) is/are actively involved in the writing and editing of the manuscript.